Callahan House About The Property - City of Longmont Skip to main content

 The four statues are of Baccus and Venus.
 The garden lot and home are surrounded by wrought iron fencing with three gates.

-Alice also purchased a 30-foot strip of land from the Flanders lot to the north of the house.
-It was, at that time, the largest private yard in the city limits.
+Thomas also purchased a 30-foot strip of land from the lot to the north of the house.

-Through the years the city has been granted historical funds for fountain and ironwork restoration.
-Today, Callahan House Garden is the only city garden in Longmont with a fountain.
-The grounds are still maintained by the City of Longmont’s Parks Department.
+Through the years Callahan House has been granted funds for historic restoration and preservation.
+Today, Callahan House Garden is the only city garden in Longmont with a historic fountain.
+The grounds are still maintained by the City of Longmont Parks Department.

 The Auto House